mozilla/bedrock/docs/analytics.rst

 events.

 Running ``npm run glean`` can also be performed independently of starting bedrock.
-It will also do things such as lint schema files and automatically generate the schema docs.
+It will also first lint the schema files.

 ..
 Important::